sapegin/washingcode-book/manuscript/Naming_is_hard.md

 end;
 ```

 I wrote this code more than 20 years ago in Delphi, and, honestly, I don’t really remember what the app was supposed to do.
 It has it all: single-character names (`i`, `j`), abbreviations (`...Cnt`, `buf`), acronyms (`E`, `sr`, `fp`).
-It has some comments though.
-(And I kept the original indentation for complete immersion.)
+It has some comments though!
+(And I kept the original indentation for full immersion.)

 I once worked with a very senior developer who used mostly very short names, and never wrote any comments or tests.
 Working with their code was like working with Assembler – very difficult.
-Often we were finding bugs that would take days to track and fix.
+Often we were wasting days tracking and fixing bugs in this code.

-Let’s look at these (and many others) naming antipatterns, and how to fix them.
+Let’s look at these (and many other) naming antipatterns, and how to fix them.

 #### Negative booleans are not not hard to read

-Consider this code:
+Consider this method:

 <!--
 class X {